Estimated reading time: 7 minutes

 Finding The Right Location

-Deciding where to host your website is a like choosing where to start building.
-You need a hosting option that will support the needs of your website: I’m talking high bandwidth limits, technical support, security, reliability and ease of use.
+Deciding where to host your website is like choosing where to start building.
+You need a hosting option that will support the needs of your website: I’m talking about high bandwidth limits, technical support, security, reliability, and ease of use.
 Here’s a great guide to web hosting to get you started.